The CRiT ToolkitAbout Us

 If you encounter challenges with an established research partnership, consider seeking guidance from the research office.

 Even with expertly safeguarded work, your reputation may be at risk when taking corporate finances.
 Other researchers, corporations, and the public may view you as a corporate mouthpiece.
-You may appear to participate or facilitate ethics washing campaigns.

 Be mindful of how the company represents you, your image, and your research in the partnership.